Mystery Snail Care Guide: Tank Size, Tank Mates, Food, Breeding, etc.

 Mystery snails are easy to breed, especially when you are looking for an easy way to increase their number.
 Breeding Mystery snails need both males and females, which makes them gonochoristic.

-They don’t need any external help like alter water conditions to breed.
+They don’t need external help, such as altering water conditions, to breed.
 The Mystery snails will breed when there is plenty of food for the small ones to feed on.

 Mystery Snail Eggs

-You have to lower the water level for the female snail to lay the egg on the surface of the water.
-They leave the eggs in the form of the cocoon, which makes it easy to spot them.
+You have to lower the water level so that the female snail can lay the egg on the water’s surface.
+They leave the eggs in the form of a cocoon, which makes it easy to spot them.
 You can also remove them if you don’t want them to breed.

 After the snail lays eggs on the surface, make sure the air around the eggs is moist.
-It will take around a month for the eggs to hatch.
-Once the eggs hatch, the baby snails will fall at the bottom of the tank to start their life and begin feeding like adults.
+The eggs will hatch in about a month.
+Once the eggs hatch, the baby snails will fall to the bottom of the tank to start their lives and feed like adults.

 Summary

 Mystery snails are beautiful little Gastropods that will add vividness to your tank.
-If you already have a community fish tank of peaceful fishes and heavy vegetation, then these little creatures are perfect for you.
+If you already have a community fish tank of peaceful fish and heavy vegetation, these little creatures are perfect.

-The Mystery snails are easy to feed, care, and breed.
-You don’t have to make any changes after adding them to your aquarium, which is another reason, they are so famous among the aquarists.
+The Mystery snails are easy to feed, care for, and breed.
+You don’t have to make any changes after adding them to your aquarium, which is another reason they are so famous among aquarists.
 They will help you keep the substrate and glass shining by efficiently cleaning the algae and plant debris from the tank.

-You will be able to find them easily in any pet store around you.
-Just take this article as a guide and get the right mystery snail for your aquarium and feed them right and high-quality food.
+You can easily find them in any pet store.
+Use this article as a guide to get the right mystery snail for your aquarium and feed them high-quality food.

-What are the features that you like the most about these mystery snails?
-Do you have them in your aquarium and planning to keep them?
+What features do you like the most about these mystery snails?
+Do you have them in your aquarium and plan to keep them?
 Let us know in the comments below.